 Notice how all these Spirits so far have flying?
 That's awesome, because even though 1 or 2 points of damage doesn't seem relevant, it all adds up!

-Tallowisp is the card in this deck that inspired me to build it in the first place.
-I had four copies initially, but I found 3 was probably fine.
-The tutor ability is extremely relevant and I activated it every game I played this deck.
+Tallowisp is the card that inspired this deck list in the first place.
+There were four copies in the list initially, but 3 turned out to be fine.
+The 4th copy was often redundant during playtesting.
+The tutor ability is extremely relevant and it was activated in every game in which I played this deck.
 Also, being a 1/3 means it walls 2 power creatures all day!
 Also, it's actually pretty good to suit up with the Auras, as I found.

 Spell Queller was just too good to not include.
 Not only is he a quasi-counterspell, but a 2/3 flyer is awesome.
 I only needed two copies at first, but I may adjust this number later.